The Shapley Value of Classifiers in Ensemble Games: Conclusions and future directions

 \section{Conclusions and future directions}

 We proposed a new class of cooperative games called \textit{ensemble games} in which binary classifiers cooperate in order to classify a data point correctly.
 We postulated that solving these games with the Shapley value results in a measure of individual classifier quality.
 We designed \textit{Troupe} a voting game inspired approximation algorithm which computes the average of Shapley values for every classifier in the ensemble based on a dataset.
-Using these estimated model valuation scores we introduced metrics which describe the model heterogeneity of the ensemble with respect to predictive accuracy.
 We provided theoretical results about the sample size needed for precise estimates of the model quality.

-We have demonstrated that our algorithm can provide accurate estimates of the Shapley value and the ensemble heterogeneity measures on real world social network data.
+We have demonstrated that our algorithm can provide accurate estimates of the Shapley value on real world social network data.
 We illustrated how the Shapley values of the models can be used to create small sized but highly accurate graph classification ensembles.
 We presented evidence that complex models have an important role in the classification decisions of ensembles.
 We showcased that our framework can identify adversarial models in the classification ensemble.

 We think that our contribution opens up venues for novel theoretical and applied data mining research about ensembles.
 We theorize that our model valuation framework can be generalized to ensembles which consist of multi-class predictors using a one versus many approach.
 Our work provides an opportunity for the design and implementation of real world machine learning markets where the payoff of a model owner is a function of the individual model value in the ensemble.